AdaCore/gnatstudio/docs/users_guide/editing.rst

         Print_Details (Self, Outstanding);
      end Print_Owing;

-Note that the final version of `Print_Owing` is not perfect.
-For instance, passing the initial value 0 to `Get_Outstanding` is useless, and in fact that should probably be a function with no parameter.
-But GPS already saves a lot of time and manipulation.
+The final version of `Print_Owing` is not perfect.
+For example, passing the initial value 0 to `Get_Outstanding` is useless and in fact it should probably be a function with no parameter.
+But GPS already saves a lot of time and manipulation even despite that.

 Finally, a word of caution: this refactoring does not check that you are giving a valid input.
 For instance, if the text you select includes a `declare` block, you should always include the full block, not just a part of it (or select text between `begin` and `end`).
 Likewise, GPS does not expect you to select any part of the variable declarations, just the code.

 .. index:: external editor